monty5811/stcolumbas.freechurch.org/src/_headlines/2020-09-05-who-are-you-jesus-follow-on-discussions.md

   September and October to look at four people Jesus met and what it means to respond (or not) to the claims of Jesus.
 ---
-If you have been watching the* [Who are you Jesus?](https://www.youtube.com/playlist?list=PLF73r3ezO-0ridr5Sle2jT-IeUygnu0at)* series, why not sign up to join Derek and others for four Sunday evenings in September and October to look at four people Jesus met and what it means to respond (or not) to the claims of Jesus.
-Feel free to take a friend along with you.
+If you have been watching our recent* [Who are you Jesus?](https://www.youtube.com/playlist?list=PLF73r3ezO-0ridr5Sle2jT-IeUygnu0at)* series (or even if you haven't!), why not sign up to join Derek and others for four Sunday evenings during September and October to look at four people Jesus met and what it means to respond (or not) to the claims of Jesus.
+Feel free to take a friend along with you!

-To sign up go to: [stcsfc.org/more](https://stcs.elvanto.eu/form/?id=8598e2dc-a9d3-460b-b45f-314215955fe9) When you sign up, we will give you a journal copy of John’s Gospel to read and scribble on!
+To sign up go to: [stcsfc.org/more](https://stcs.elvanto.eu/form/?id=8598e2dc-a9d3-460b-b45f-314215955fe9) to let us know and when you sign up, we will give you a journal copy of John’s Gospel to read and scribble on!

 The four people Jesus met that we will be looking at are: